Bead-Ejection Scenario in Electrospray Ionization of Multi-Domain Nucleic Acids

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Elucidating how biomolecules acquire charge and retain their solution conformation during electrospray ionization (ESI) is crucial for native MS analysis.
+Understanding how biomolecules acquire their charge and retain their solution conformation during electrospray ionization (ESI) is crucial for native mass spectrometry (native MS) interpretation.
 Here, we examine the charging and gas phase conformation of nucleic acid constructs comprising folded G-quadruplex “beads” linked by unstructured polythymine regions.
 Under physiological ionic strength, these oligonucleotides exhibit a multimodal charge-state and collision cross section distribution, revealing multiple conformational ensembles, in contrast to the unimodal profiles typically observed for shorter oligonucleotides.
-The ion mobility results for intermediate charge states are compatible with ion production via the recently proposed bead ejection mechanism (BEM), in addition to the charge residue model (CRM) for low charge states and chain ejection model (CEM) for the highest charge states or for sequences with thymine overhangs on both ends.
-The position of the G-quadruplex domain and ionic strength governs the charging and retention of G-quadruplex folded regions.
-Our findings broaden the existing mechanistic framework underpinning nucleic acid ionization.
+Native MS observations for intermediate charge states are compatible with ion production via the recently proposed bead ejection scenario, in addition to the charge residue scenario for low charge states and chain ejection for the highest charge states or for sequences with thymine overhangs on both ends.
+The preservation of the local structures in ions charged above the Rayleigh limit helps to infer the presence of folded subunits.
+The position of the G-quadruplex subunit and ionic strength governs the charging and retention of G-quadruplex folded regions.
+Our findings broaden the existing conceptual framework underpinning nucleic acid ionization.